Note: You can also download a PDF version of this page, more suitable for printing.

-- Seven-Knot Summers, Beth Hill; tales of the coast based on her own experiences and those of Amy and Francis Barrows of the 1920s to 1940s.
+- Seven-Knot Summers, Beth Hill; tales of the coast based on her own experiences and those of an earlier generation of coastal boaters in the 1920s to 1940s.

 - Upcoast Summers, Beth Hill; ramblings among the island communities.

-- *Full Moon Flood Tide, Proctor/Maximchuk; the stories of Billy Proctor, a man who has lived his whole life in the Echo Bay area, whose concerns of the present relate to preservation of wildlife and fish stocks.
+- *Full Moon Flood Tide, Proctor/Maximchuk; the stories of Billy Proctor, sharing tips and local wisdom from a man who has lived his whole life in the Echo Bay area.

 - *The Columbia is Coming, Doris Andersen; a well-researched, engaging account of the Columbia Coast Mission, which served the remote islands and inlets from Powell River to Alert Bay.
 (Our ship, Columbia III, is one of the last built for this mission.)

-- Two Wolves at the Dawn of Time, Kingcome Inlet Pictographs, 1893-1998, Judith Williams; an interwoven account of the Kingcome Inlet First Nation and the pioneering Halliday family.
+- Two Wolves at the Dawn of Time, Kingcome Inlet Pictographs, 1893-1998, Judith Williams; a braided account of the Kingcome Inlet First Nation and the pioneering Halliday family.

 - *Dreams of Freedom, Bella Coola, Cape Scott, Sointula, Sound Heritage Series Number 36, Gordon Fish.
 An engaging account, based on oral history, of three utopian communities.

 - *Sointula, Island Utopia, Paula Wild, a well-researched and compelling narrative about this attempt at a Finnish farm/fishing commune in the early 1900s.

 - Kwakwaka'wakw Settlements, Galois; a geographer's compendium of every mention of Kwakwaka'wakw sites; a great reference book.